Tichard/EASA/README.md

 Measures your speakers and display the response using Octave GNU software.

 FEATURES :
+- From 10Hz to 30kHz spectrum analysis
 - Frequency response up to the 4th harmonic
-- computing THD and SNR
+- Computing THD and SNR
 - Frequency sweep analysing with spectrum display
 - Optimized analysis algorithm
-- 96kHz sampling frequency
+- Auto-adjusted sampling frequency
-- analysis time <1min
+- Analysis time <1min

 USER MANUAL :